 Time together as a family feels fleeting, so I want to take advantage of the moments we have together now.
 Our boys are getting older and more involved in sports and extracurricular activities.
 My and M’s work schedules continue to get busier.
 As a result, we’ve had fewer opportunities for family dinner with the whole crew at the table.

 Game night doesn’t replace family dinner for us, but it’s a really good alternative.
 I love that we all sit around the table, focused entirely on spending time together.
-As we kick off a new year, flush with opportunity for fresh habits and schedule changes, I thought I’d share a few tips we’ve gathered as we have settled into our Sunday family game night routine.
+As we kick off a new year, flush with opportunities for fresh habits and schedule changes, I thought I’d share a few tips we’ve gathered as we have settled into our Sunday family game night routine.

 8 Tips for Fun Family Game Nights